chindesaurus/Mozart-Waltzes/README.md

 ##Minuet
 The minuet is 16 measures long, having 176 possible pre-composed measures.
-The following table determines which measure will be played in our waltz.
+The following table determines which pre-composed measures to play.

 Roll two dice for each of the 16 measures.
 The sum of the dice rolls is on the vertical axis; the measure of the minuet is on the horizontal axis.